nevvveahlee-design/policy-market-fused-report/README.md

 Restart your host application after install if it caches local skill directories.

+## Don't have Claude Code?

+The `npx` install command only works if you have Claude Code (or another tool that reads `.claude/skills/`) — it just copies files into that folder, which nothing else looks at.

+If you're using ChatGPT, Gemini, or another AI tool instead:

+1. Open `skills/strategy-policy-market-report/SKILL.md` in this repo and copy its content into that tool's custom instructions / system prompt.
+2. If the tool supports file uploads, also attach `skills/strategy-policy-market-report/references/method-catalog.json` and `evidence.json` as reference material.
+3. Trigger it by describing what you want in plain language, the same way you would with Claude Code — you'll just need to paste the instructions in again each new conversation, since there's no persistent "skill" mechanism outside Claude Code.

+Optional HTML/PDF rendering (`scripts/build_deck.py`) still needs an environment that can run Python and, for PDF, has Chrome/Chromium — most chat-only AI tools can't do this themselves.
+Markdown output will still work anywhere the AI can follow written instructions.

 ## Use

 Once installed, ask your agent for a company report in plain language, for example: